 No strawberry shortcake cupcake is complete without a fresh berry on top.

 - Slicing: Fan out two or three thinly sliced strawberries on top of your whipped cream or frosting.
-The simple elegance of this design highlights the fresh fruit and makes the cupcakes look incredibly appealing.
+The simple elegance of this design highlights the fresh fruit & makes the cupcakes look incredibly appealing.

 - Glazing: To give your strawberries a beautiful, glossy finish, you can lightly brush them with a bit of melted apricot jam or a simple sugar syrup.
 This not only makes them look professionally made but also helps to prevent them from drying out.